 Making Qamardeen with Dried Apricots

-You can also make this recipe using dried apricots instead of fresh ones.
+You can also make this fruit roll-ups using dried apricots instead of fresh ones.
 Just make the following substitutions:

 - Instead of fresh apricots, use two cups of dried apricots.